PART ONE PART TWO PART THREE

 She refused his money with such vehemence that he could not insist.
 She put on a narrow, blue woolen shawl, lit a candle, lit his way, accompanied him down the stairs, and opened the door for him.

 A few changes make the movie’s scene no longer about bravery, but loyalty, with the coitus put off because of a phone call from his wife.
 The prostitute’s clothing embodies the more complex color scheme of the film, a purple worn by no other character, possibly a merging of the red and blue polarities.
-Where the story has no intimacy between the two, the film features a beautifully shot deep, slow kiss.
+Where the story has no intimacy between the two, the film features a deep, slow kiss, beautifully shot.

 After the encounters in both film and story, the protagonist meets an old acquaintance, a former medical student who ended up a musician.
 The movie introduces this character already at Ziegler’s party, the story only brings him in now, and makes him into something fantastic, giving him the name “Nightingale”.
 Where the movie tries to treat this as an actual name, calling him “Nick Nightingale”, in the story it is a simple obvious dream symbol, that we accept as part of the story’s dream logic, with the character not an actual acquaintance, but perhaps a composite of many things, partial memories of a past friend and Fridolin’s own ideas.
 Nightingale is just that, a night-time piano player, a bird that sings at night.
 He is also a missing or submerged half of Fridolin, someone intuitive, musical, sexual, more successful with women than Fridolin, while Fridolin is closer aligned with the rational and scientific.
 He is also an exile of this society in a way Fridolin never can be, his speech touched by a “jewish twang” (his first language is Yiddish), and it is this apartness which perhaps made it more difficult to complete medical school.

 Nightingale tells the doctor that he will be playing blindfolded at a strange erotic masquerade that night, and Fridolin begs to go with him.
 The pianist gives him the password, which, significantly, is “Denmark”, the same place where both Fridolin and his wife felt lust for others.
 The masquerade will be a path to fulfill the doctor’s own secret, submerged desires.
-The movie’s password is “Fidelio”, a Beethoven opera which Nightingale is familiar with but Bill is not, the opera’s theme of a woman who infiltrates a prison to save her husband, either a possible foreshadowing of the sacrifice that will take place later, or of Alice’s forgiveness of Bill’s attempts at infidelity.
+The movie’s password is “Fidelio”, a Beethoven opera which Nightingale is familiar with – but Bill is not – and the opera’s theme of a woman who infiltrates a prison to save her husband is either a possible foreshadowing of the sacrifice that will take place later, or of Alice’s forgiveness of Bill’s attempts at infidelity.